laravel-notification-channels/ionic-push-notifications/README.md

 ## Security

-If you discover any security related issues, please email m.pociot@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email m@rkbee.ch instead of using the issue tracker.

 ## Contributing